-4. Financial assets and financial liabilities
+3. Financial assets and financial liabilities

-The Bank and its subsidiaries adopted the ROC Statements of Financial Accounting Standards.
-J ("SFAS") No. 34 and "Regulations Governing the Preparation of Financial Reports by Public Banks" to classify its financial assets as either financial assets at fair value through profit or loss, held-to-maturity financial assets, debt securities without active market, available-for-sale financial assets, financial assets carried at cost and derivative financial assets for hedging, where appropriate.
-Financial liabilities are classified as either financial liabilities at fair value through profit or loss, derivative financial assets or liabilities are recognized initially, they are measured at fair value, plus, in the case of investments not at fair value through profit or loss, directly attributable transaction costs.
+The Bank adopted the ROC Statements of Financial Accounting Standards ("SFAS") No. 34 and "Regulations Governing the Preparation of Financial Reports by Public Banks" to classify its financial assets as either financial assets at fair value through profit or loss, held-to-maturity financial assets, debt securities without active market, available-for-sale financial assets, financial assets carried at cost and derivative financial assets for hedging, where appropriate.
+Financial liabilities are classified as either financial liabilities at fair value through profit or loss, derivative financial liabilities for hedging or financial liabilities carried at amortized cost.
+When financial assets or liabilities are recognized initially, they are measured at fair value, plus, in the case of investments not at fair value through profit or loss, directly attributable transaction costs.